Age Verification

 • Official language: Deutsch, Französisch

-The canton of Bern passed its own prostitution law (ProstG) in 2013, one of the most detailed in Switzerland.
-It regulates the activities of sex workers as well as salon and brothel operators.
-With “Xenia”, Bern maintains one of the oldest and most renowned advice centers in Europe (since 1985).
+In 2013, the Canton of Bern enacted its own Prostitution Act (ProstG), one of the most detailed in Switzerland.
+It regulates the activities of sex workers as well as those of salon and brothel operators.
+With "Xenia," Bern operates one of the oldest and most renowned counseling centers in Europe (since 1985).

-The detailed legal information about this canton is currently only available in German - the legally precise wording is being edited for translation.
-You can read the original German version below or get advice directly from one of the contact points mentioned.
+Detailed legal information about this canton is currently available only in German—the precise legal wording is being edited for translation.
+You can read the original German version below or seek advice directly from one of the contact points listed.

 Sexarbeit ist legal, Sexarbeitende müssen sich beim kantonalen Migrationsdienst MIDI registrieren – diese Registrierung ist anonym (nur intern), dient der Kontrolle des Schutzes und der Verhinderung von Menschenhandel.
 Salon-Betreiber benötigen eine Bewilligung der Kantonspolizei.
 Es gilt eine Mindestaltersgrenze von 18 Jahren (Bundesrecht) und eine zwingende Aufklärung über Beratungsstellen.